ogradyc01/GoldenCheetah/First-Steps_Download-or-import.md

 The splash screen will now disapper and reveal the main GoldenCheetah 'Rides' view and you can now start analysing and tracking your performance.

-NEXT STEP: [First Steps: What you need to do] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/First Steps_What you need to do)
+BACK: [First Steps: What you need to do] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/First Steps_What you need to do)